Why You Shouldn't Buy a Cheap Solar PV System

 Your System’s Cheap Price May Be Compensated by Dodgy T&Cs

 If a price seems much too low compared to what other providers are offering, it’s a good idea to take a look at the solar provider’s Terms and Conditions.
 T&C’s can be a minefield of dodgy ‘Gotcha’ Clauses, where solar providers make up for the money they’re not getting selling their systems.

-In this clause, your solar provider is passing all liability onto the contracted installer.
+Companies can also include in their T&C’s that the contractor they’ve assigned to your installation is liable for any damage or defect in the installation of your system.
+Essentially, your solar provider is passing all liability onto the contracted installer.
 This means if something goes wrong with your installation, your solar provider is absolved of all wrongdoing, and is not required to offer you any assistance or reimbursement.
 You’ll have to take on the contractor (if you can find out who they are) by yourself.

 Junction Box failures

 More than 750 solar companies have gone bankrupt since 2011, leaving thousands of customers without any support or warranty to fall back on.
 We see a large amount of solar companies fail before they reach the 5-year mark.
 This can be for a variety of reasons, but often most commonly because they have opted to sell cheap, low-quality equipment that begins to fail in as little as 3-5 years and they are financially unable to deal with it.

 As terrible as it sounds, some businesses do this intentionally.
 When they get a surge of warranty claims that the business cannot support, they close their doors and leave hundreds of systems “orphaned”.

 We also see a lot of businesses run on unsustainable margins, so much so that a slight change in STC price can quickly see the companies go bankrupt.